Stereographic Multiple-Try Metropolis

-Establishing diffusion limits for the stereographic MCMC algorithm presents significant challenges.
-In particular, the original SRWM algorithm resists direct analysis, prompting the authors to introduce a revised version that is asymptotically equivalent in high dimensions but more amenable to diffusion-based arguments \cite[Theorem 5.2]{yang2024}.
-Despite this difficulty, it is demonstrated in \cite{yang2024} that ESJD remains a valuable diagnostic for understanding algorithmic performance and guiding parameter tuning.
-Motivated by these insights, we adopt the same perspective in this paper, using ESJD as a key tool in our analysis of SMTM.
-For multi-try sampling, the original ESJD in \cref{Eq:original esjd} can be rewritten as
+Establishing diffusion limits for stereographic MCMC algorithms presents significant technical challenges.
+For instance, to establish such a limit in the original stereographic MCMC paper, \citet[Theorem 5.2]{yang2024} had to introduce a revised version of SRWM.
+However, they also demonstrated that the limiting ESJD can be relatively readily established, providing a valuable diagnostic for understanding algorithmic performance and guiding parameter tuning.
+Motivated by this precedent, we adopt the same perspective in this paper, utilizing ESJD as a key analytical tool in our study of SMTM.
+Since the proposals in SMTM are conditionally i.i.d., the original ESJD in \cref{Eq:original esjd} can be rewritten as